bytecodealliance/component-docs/component-model/src/language-support/c.md

 However, C/C++ language guest components can be composed with components written in any other language and run by their toolchains, or even composed with a C language command component and run via the `wasmtime` CLI or any other host.

-See the [Rust Tooling guide](../language-support/rust.md#running-a-component-from-rust-applications) for instructions on how to run this component from the Rust `example-host`.
+See the [Rust Tooling guide](../language-support/rust.md#running-a-component-from-rust-applications) for instructions on how to run this component from the Rust `example-host` (replacing the path to `add.wasm` with your `add-component` above).